ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 [Method writeChangeLogs]:                   6928 ms
 ```

-The base changelog is only useful if you plan to recreate the schema from scratch by using `Liquibase` instead of the base scripts.
+This initial changelog is useful if you plan to recreate the schema from scratch by using `Liquibase` instead of the base scripts.
 Notice that the `HR` schema creation is not included in the changelog.

 The Liquibase changelog is created as a set of xml files: